3-inch/23-caliber gun: Description

 The built-up gun with horizontal sliding breech block weighed about 531 pounds (241 kg) and used fixed ammunition (case and projectile handled as a single assembled unit) with a 13-pound (6 kg) projectile at a velocity of 1650 feet per second (500 m/s).
 Range was 10,100 yards (9235 meters) at 45 degrees elevation.
 Ceiling was 18,000 feet (5500 meters) at the maximum elevation of 75 degrees.

 History

 The 3"/23-caliber cannon was the first purposely designed anti-aircraft cannon to reach operational service in the US military, and was a further development of a 1-pounder cannon concept designed by Admiral Twining to meet the possible threat from airships being built by various navies.
+It entered service in late 1913 on the Aylwin-class destroyers.